2022 Country Reports on Human Rights Practices: Mongolia

 A. FREEDOM OF ASSOCIATION AND THE RIGHT TO COLLECTIVE BARGAINING

-The law bars persons employed in essential services – defined as occupations critical for national defense and safety, including police, utilities, and transportation services – from striking, and it prohibits third parties from organizing strikes.
+The right to strike has several constraints.
+The law prohibits third parties from organizing strikes.
 The decision to strike must be supported by a majority of trade union members and a notice of the date, duration, and number of strikers should be delivered to management at least five days before the intended date of strike.
 The law prohibits strikes unrelated to matters regulated by a collective agreement.

 B. PROHIBITION OF FORCED OR COMPULSORY LABOR

 The constitution prohibits all forms of forced or compulsory labor, except as part of a legally imposed sentence.
-The criminal code provides for a fine or imprisonment for forced labor offenses; these were not commensurate with penalties for similar serious crimes.
+The criminal code provides for a fine or imprisonment for forced labor offenses.
 The government did not effectively enforce the law.
 Inspection was not adequate, and inspectors did not perform unannounced inspections or enforce the law in the informal sector.

-There were isolated reports of forced child labor, such as forced prostitution and begging, but there were no prosecutions for forced labor during the year.
+There were isolated reports of forced child labor, including in forced begging, but there were no prosecutions for child forced labor during the year; see section 7.c.
+There was one prosecution of an alleged adult forced labor crime.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.